 }

-Receive with String class
+Receive with String Class

 A much more suitable way is to use the functions of the String class.
-We use the Serial.readStringUntil() function to receive a line in a String, and then the String.toInt() and String.toFloat() functions to convert to a number.
-The example for an integer number is as follows.
+We use the Serial.readStringUntil() function to receive a line into a String, and then the String.toInt() and String.toFloat() functions to convert to a number.

 #define DEBUG(a) Serial.println(a);